 - Victims who file a police report in Delaware (whether the case is pursued by the Attorney General’s Office or not) are eligible to have medical expenses, mental health counseling costs, lost wages from missed work, damaged property, and a list of other expenses paid for by the Victim’s Compensation Assistance Program.
-Victims must have a qualified Victim Services professional sign the application form and the professional advocate/counselors at Student Wellness may serve as your signer.
-The professional advocate/counselors at Student Wellness & Health Promotion have copies of the application forms and can assist you with this process.
-Call 302-831-3457 during business hours to make an appointment.
+Victims must have a qualified Victim Services professional sign the application form and the professional advocate at Student Wellness may serve as your signer.
+The professional advocates at Student Wellness & Health Promotion have copies of the application forms and can assist you with this process.
+Call 302-831-3457 during business hours or make an appointment online.

 - If you reported your assault to University officials so that charges could be brought through the Sexual Misconduct reporting process at the Office of Equity & Inclusion, and you eventually choose to withdraw from the University because of your assault, you may be able to receive a partial refund for what you paid for the semester.
 Additional financial assistance may also be available depending on the circumstances and your need.
 You can discuss these options with a professional advocate at Student Wellness, staff at the Office of the Dean of Students, or the Title IX Coordinator at the Office of Equity & Inclusion.
 Make an appointment with one of these offices for assistance.

 - Students who experience unexpected financial crisis may apply for assistance through the Office of the Dean of Students’ Crisis Fund.
 The Dean’s office also offers support related to food and housing needs.
 See the site linked or email email@example.com for more information.